influxdata/TICK-docker/README.md

 Access the Chronograf inteface, [http://localhost:10000](http://localhost:10000)

 You will need to add the InfluxDB server.
 Use these settings:

 Host: influxdb
 Port: 8086

 No auth or SSL.
+Note: Host is not localhost.

 ### Check Kapacitor works